akwohlgenant/akwohlgenant.github.io/_posts/2020-05-03-rwinedata_update_11May2020.md

   - Plotting histograms of wine price and points.
   - Binning wines into price range bins (e.g. $10-$20, $20-$30, etc.)
     and visualizing price distribution
-  - Visualizing wine ratings as a function of price bins; addressing question of whether there is a relationship between price and rating points.
+  - Visualizing wine ratings and price bins as a way of addressing whether there is a relationship between price and rating points.
   - Using word frequency counting and word cloud to visualize the frequency of words used in wine descriptions.